levinqdl/play-fixture/README.md

    To create a fixture, create an ES module that exports the following named members:

    - `name`: The fixture name used in destructing params of tests.
-   - `setup`: A function to set up the fixture.
+   - `setup`: A function to set up the fixture values.
-   - `teardown`: A function to tear down the fixture.
+   - `teardown`: A function to tear down the fixture values.
    - `reserveOnFail`: Optional, boolean, defaults to `false`.
 If set to `true`, it will skip the teardown if some tests depend on the fixture and fail.

    Example: